VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 opens up the help file for the :code:`log` function.
-You can scroll through this help, but here is a short rundown of how basic layout of any R help file:
+You can scroll through this help, but here is a short rundown of the basic layout of any R help file:

 *Description*: Usually a very short overview of what the function does.